Professor Nicole Lee presented at the NDARC Webinar Series on Thursday 30 September 2021.

-This seminar looks at the reasons why integration of AOD and mental health sectors has failed and outlines possible alternatives.
+This webinar looked at the reasons why integration of AOD and mental health sectors has failed and outlines possible alternatives.

 It almost goes without saying that addressing co-occurring alcohol and other drug and mental health issues is critical.
 But we have been attempting to bring these two areas together for more than 30 years without successful resolution.
 It is a challenge that has been well studied, and the problems are well understood, but very few programs translate to meaningful improvements in care.